The Fallibility of the Gods

 The great howling void of the Tao.

-Practically, they realised that social cohesion was best garnered through a dominance hierarchy and a morality system of checks and balances that extended in both directions beyond birth, life, and death.
+Practically, they realized that social cohesion was best garnered through a dominance hierarchy and a morality system of checks and balances that extended in both directions beyond birth, life, and death.

 However, what makes this even more peculiar is that the Gods themselves were fallible, almost human in the vulnerability of their petty desires and squabbles.